Serbia and Montenegro in the Eurovision Song Contest: History

 Serbia and Montenegro debuted at the 2004 contest with the song "Lane moje" performed by Željko Joksimović, finishing first in the semi-final and second in the final.
 The song has become popular amongst many Eurovision fans and it is often rated as one of the best non-winning songs.

 The following year, Serbia and Montenegro was represented by band No Name with the song "Zauvijek moja" and placed seventh in final.
 No Name were close to becoming the national entry once more, for the in Athens, however since their 2006 win of Evropesma had been disputed due to allegations of tactical voting by the Montenegrin jury, UJRT did not reach an agreement on sending them to the contest again.
 On 20 March 2006, Serbia and Montenegro officially withdrew from the Eurovision Song Contest 2006.
 The country did however participate in voting in final of the contest.
 The Eurovision semi-final was not broadcast in Montenegro in 2006, and so the votes from Serbia and Montenegro, were from Serbia alone.
+In the final, Serbia once again voted alone, whilst the votes were presented as being from Serbia and Montenegro.

 After the Montenegrin referendum on independence and dissolution of the state union in June 2006, both countries sent separate entries to the Eurovision Song Contest 2007.
 Montenegro made their debut as an independent state and sent Stevan Faddy, while Serbia sent Marija Šerifović as their debut entrant.
 Her song "Molitva" ended up winning the contest for Serbia, bringing the 2008 contest to Belgrade the following year.